Using Terraform Cloud with CDKTF Python Projects

 CLI: Trigger a remote plan and apply cycle with explicit stack targeting.

-CLI: Verify active workspace context and preview remote drift.
+Verify active workspace context and preview remote drift:

 from typing import Optional